apache/incubator-gluten/docs/developers/velox-function-development-guide.md

 ---
 # Developer Guide for Implementing Spark Built-in SQL Functions in Velox

 In velox, two folders `prestosql` & `sparksql` are holding most sql functions, respective for `presto` and `spark`.
-At runtime, gluten will firstly check whether the calling function is registered in `sparksql` and will use it if registered.
-If not, then check `prestosql` functions and find a matched one for reuse according to function signature.
+Gluten will ask velox to firstly register `prestosql` functions, then `sparksql` functions.
+So if `prestosql` and `sparksql` share same signature for a function, the `sparksql` function will overwrite the corresponding `prestosql` function.
 If the required function is lacking in both folders (exceptions are some common functions defined outside, like `cast`), we need to implement the missing function in `sparksql` folder.
 It is possible that a `prestosql` function has some semantic difference with the corresponding spark function, even though they share the same name and function signature.
 If so, we also need to do an implementation in `sparksql` folder, generally based on the original impl. for `prestosql`.